redhat-na-ssa/datasci-keras-gpt2-nlp/components/demos/nvidia-gpu-verification/README.md

 # Verifying the GPU Time-Slicing Configuration

+tldr; Can I run a pod on an NVIDIA GPU?

 Per the NVIDIA docs to [Verify the GPU time-slicing configuration](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-sharing.html#verifying-the-gpu-time-slicing-configuration)

-see Deploy a workload to validate GPU time-slicing:

 ## Automated Steps